danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 [^feminist]: Cornelia Sollfrank, ed. *Beautiful Warriors: Technofeminist Praxis in the Twenty-First Century* (New York: Autonomedia/Minor Compositions, 2019), 6.

 [^Oauth]: For those APIs that require the OAuth 2.0 authorization, a standard protocol for authorization, you might need Node.js (<https://nodejs.org/en/>) to handle the server-client authentication.
 At the beginner level, it is recommended to look for web APIs with the registration of API keys.
 See what Node is for 15.1 and 15.2 (<https://www.youtube.com/watch?v=RF5_MPSNAtU&index=1&list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV>), and the OAuth 2.0 Authorization Framework that is proposed by Internet Engineering Task Force in 2012 (<https://tools.ietf.org/html/rfc6749>).

+[^edison]: Alexander Magoun and Paul Israel, "Did You Know?
+Edison Coined the Term "Bug"," *IEEE Spectrum*, (August 1, 2013), <https://spectrum.ieee.org/the-institute/ieee-history/did-you-know-edison-coined-the-term-bug>.

+[^hopper]: The log book has been archived in the National Museum of American History.
+See <https://americanhistory.si.edu/collections/search/object/nmah_334663>.